scipy/scipy/doc/source/tutorial/stats/quasi_monte_carlo.rst

            [0.14353937, 0.63536078],
            [0.64353937, 0.01807683]])

-.. note:: By default, both :class:`~stats.qmc.Sobol` and :class:`~stats.qmc.Halton` are scrambled.
+.. note:: By default, both :class:`scipy.stats.qmc.Sobol` and :class:`scipy.stats.qmc.Halton` are scrambled.
 The convergence properties are better, and it prevents the appearance of fringes or noticeable patterns of points in high dimensions.
 There should be no practical reason not to use the scrambled version.